dogukancagatay/log.io/README.md

 ## Server configuration

-There are two servers: the message server, which receives TCP messages from message inputs, and the HTTP server, which receives requests from browsers.
+There are three servers: the message server, which receives TCP messages from message inputs, the HTTP server, which receives requests from browsers, and the syslog server.

 By default, the application looks for configuration in `~/.log.io/server.json`, and can be overridden with the environment variable `LOGIO_SERVER_CONFIG_PATH`.

 Sample configuration file: